 Annual sampling of down-gradient residential water supply wells has occurred since 1993.
 To date, there have been no site-related contaminants detected in any of the residential wells above site-established interim clean-up levels or State drinking water quality standards.

 During the summer of 2007, EPA amended the groundwater remedy as defined in the 1987 ROD from active extraction with above ground treatment to in-situ chemical oxidation (ISCO).
 ISCO involves the injection of an oxidant directly into the groundwater to break down contaminants into non-hazardous by-products such as water, salt and carbon dioxide.
 The goal for ISCO is to achieve significant in-situ mass destruction of contaminants, with the intent of eventually achieving drinking water standards in groundwater.
 Activated persulfate, which is capable of oxidizing all site -related contaminants, was selected as the preferred oxidant for use at the site during the first and second years of application.
 The oxidant utilized during the third year application was hydrogen peroxide with Oxidant delivery was accomplished by injecting directly into semi-permanent wells, direct-push rods, and screened injection wells.
 On-site ISCO pilot studies conducted in late 2007 and early 2008 supported the full-scale ISCO design.
 Typically, ISCO is applied in stages, often annually, to allow for the most effective treatment of contaminants that may be adsorbed in lower permeable soils (e.g., silts and clays).
 A total of three applications of ISCO have occurred thus far at Ottati & Goss; once each in 2008, 2009 and 2010.
 Subsequent site-wide groundwater sampling events occurred between each full-scale ISCO application to monitor the effectiveness of each treatment.
-Data collected to date are being analyzed to assess the effectiveness of the three initial ISCO applications.
+Data collected to date suggest mixed results on the effectiveness of the three ISCO applications.
+Site-wide groundwater sampling events will continue along with regular assessments of the effectiveness of the ISCO remedy.

 During the full-scale ISCO applications, EPA monitored local surface water conditions for potential impacts.
 Nearby North and South Brooks were monitored for key physical parameters on 15 minute intervals beginning with the first ISCO injection of each season and continuing beyond the end of each application.
 An additional meter was also placed upstream of the site to monitor for background conditions.
 In addition, periodic water samples were collected for laboratory analysis for site -related contaminants, presence of oxidant and breakdown products.
-Stream monitoring provided no indications of water quality conditions straying from the normal background readings, evidence that the oxidant did not impacted local surface waters nor did it significantly migrate off-site by way of surface waters.
+Stream monitoring provided no indications of water quality conditions straying from the normal background readings, evidence that the oxidant did not impacted local surface waters.

 Finally, a component of the remedy includes institutional controls, which are administrative and legal controls that help minimize the potential for human exposure to contamination and/or protect the integrity of the remedy.
-EPA requested that the town of Kingston adopt an ordinance that will restrict the use of groundwater in the area surrounding the O&G site .
-The town of Kingston has drafted an ordinance which is scheduled to go before voters as a warrant article at the March 2012 Town Meeting.
+In 2011, EPA requested that the Town of Kingston adopt an ordinance to restrict the use of groundwater in the area surrounding the O&G site.
+The Town of Kingston voted to adopt an ordinance, restricting future use of groundwater in the vicinity of the site, at their March 2012 Town Meeting.